Here We Go (TV series)

 Here We Go is a British sitcom created and written by Tom Basden for the BBC.
 It stars Jim Howick, Katherine Parkinson, Alison Steadman and Tori Allen-Martin alongside Basden.
 The pilot episode, originally titled Pandemonium, was broadcast on 30 December 2020, commissioned as part of the long-running Comedy Playhouse strand.

 The first series was broadcast in 2022.
 A second and third were commissioned in 2023, which were shown from February 2024, and July 2025 respectively.
 A fourth series was commissioned in October 2025.

+For their performances in the series, Howick and Parkinson were nominated for Best Male and Best Female Comedy Performance respectively at the 2026 British Academy Television Awards, with Parkinson going on to win in her category.

 Premise

-Set in the real town of Bedford, from the point of view of the handheld camera of teenage son Sam, and flashbacks to less chaotic times, the dysfunctional and eccentric Jessop family's trials and tribulations are documented in a raw, uncompromising way.
+Set in the town of Bedford, from the point of view of the handheld camera of teenage son Sam, and flashbacks to earlier times, the dysfunctional and eccentric Jessop family's trials and tribulations are documented.